marziye-A/PromptKD-SKL/README.md

-# PromptKD-SKL: Stable Prompt-Based Knowledge Distillation for Generative Language Models via Skew Divergence
+# Skew-PromptKD: Stable Prompt-Based Knowledge Distillation for Generative Language Models via Skew Divergence

-> **PromptKD-SKL: Stable Prompt-Based Knowledge Distillation for Generative Language Models via Skew Divergence**<br>
+> **Skew-PromptKD: Stable Prompt-Based Knowledge Distillation for Generative Language Models via Skew Divergence**<br>
 > Marzieh Azad <br>

 >**Abstract**: <br>
-> Abstract—Prompt-based knowledge distillation (KD) has re- cently emerged as a lightweight and effective method for com- pressing large generative language models (LLMs).
+> Abstract—Prompt-based knowledge distillation (KD) has recently emerged as a lightweight and effective method for com- pressing large generative language models (LLMs).
 However, existing methods such as PROMPTKD rely on reverse KL divergence, which often suffers from gradient instability and poor convergence, especially in the early stages of training.
-In this work, we propose PROMPTKD-SKL, a novel distillation framework that incorporates skew Kullback-Leibler divergence (SKL) to improve the stability, efficiency, and performance of prompt-based KD.
+In this work, we propose Skew-PromptKD, a novel distillation framework that incorporates skew Kullback-Leibler divergence (SKL) to improve the stability, efficiency, and performance of prompt-based KD.
-PROMPTKD-SKL preserves the parameter efficiency of soft prompt tuning while replacing standard divergence objectives with α-SKL and α-SRKL, which interpolate between teacher and student distributions to yield smoother optimization dynamics.
+Skew-PromptKD preserves the parameter efficiency of soft prompt tuning while replacing standard divergence objectives with α-SKL and α-SRKL, which interpolate between teacher and student distributions to yield smoother optimization dynamics.